 Project goal: Create and install new educational exhibits in the Yosemite Valley Visitor Center focused on one of the park’s most popular activities: rock climbing.

 Why this work matters: Rock climbing is etched deeply into Yosemite’s human story.
 The park’s cliffs were the birthplace of big-wall climbing and have spurred numerous innovations in climbing gear, techniques and stewardship; today, climbers from around the world spend hours or days on the walls, scaling routes on iconic features, such as El Capitan and Half Dome.

 Despite its long history and popularity in the park, climbing is underrepresented in the park’s educational offerings.
 Seasonal donor-supported programs, such as Ask a Climber, provide an initial introduction, but the park lacks year-round, centrally located resources for the climbing-curious.

-How your support helps: Your donations will propel Yosemite’s new climbing exhibits from idea to reality.
-By funding the final design, fabrication and installation of exhibits in the Valley Visitor Center, you’ll help create an engaging educational experience that will leave visitors with a deeper understanding of climbing history, culture and stewardship in Yosemite.
+How your support helped: Your donations propelled Yosemite’s new climbing exhibits from idea to reality.
+By funding the final design, fabrication and installation of exhibits in the Valley Visitor Center, you helped create an engaging educational experience that will leave visitors with a deeper understanding of climbing history, culture and stewardship in Yosemite.

 Project partners: Yosemite National Park, American Alpine Club and Yosemite Climbing Association.